What Is Google PageSpeed Insights

 What Key Metrics Does Google PageSpeed Measure?

-Now that we’ve determined what Google PageSpeed Insights is let’s look at the metrics it measures.
+Now that we understand what Google PageSpeed Insights does, letโ€™s look at how it measures performance.

-• A green circle indicates good performance
+• Green circle: good performance

 How to Use PageSpeed Insights to Improve Your Website